Huegoxaga/notes/python/django.md

       - run `brew install gdal`
       - run `brew install geos`
       - run `brew install proj`
+    - Or, download and Install QGIS from its [official website](https://qgis.org/en/site/forusers/download.html)
 - Install PostGIS extension
   - If installing locally, click the PostGIS extension in the slack builder wizards.
   - If using AWS RDS, skip this step and enable the exstension directly.
 - Add extension to the database, in PGAdmin select the database, right click extension, then add.
   - or run SQL `CREATE EXTENSION postgis`.
-- Download and Install QGIS from its [official website](https://qgis.org/en/site/forusers/download.html)
 - Set database engine in `setting.py`.
   - Use `django.contrib.gis.db.backends.postgis` for `PostgreSQL`.
 - Add `django.contrib.gis` to `INSTALLED_APPS` in `setting.py`